-Indiana Constructors, Inc. has been the trade association representing the Hoosier highway, heavy and utility construction industry for nearly 100 years.
-As we prepare to mark our centennial in 2024, our mission is not only to celebrate that milestone, but to educate folks about our industry’s rich history and motivate young people to choose a life-long career in it.
+Indiana Constructors, Inc. has been the trade association representing the Hoosier highway, heavy, and utility construction industry for nearly 100 years.
+As we prepare to mark the ICI Centennial in 2024, our mission is not only to celebrate that milestone but to educate folks about our industry’s rich history and to motivate young people to choose a lifelong career of working in roads.

 During the final organization meeting of the Indiana Association of Highway and Municipal Contractors (now called Indiana Constructors, Inc.), highway contractors from around Indiana met to approve the association's bylaws, appoint directors and find an executive secretary for the organization.